add2cal/docs/src/application-manual/styles-and-templates.md

 As you see, there is a big chance, your users are getting in contact with your event's or RSVP's landingpage.

-With a respective template, linkable to an event style, you can customize this page.
+With a respective template, linkable to an event/group, you can customize this page.

 You can change the auto-generated headline, add some intro text, define colors, and optimize meta/SEO content.